pbollhorn/exam-temp/README.md

 - Tobias Thormod Birk Nielsen

 In our exam project we will work with MovieStream, which is a fictional company that runs an online movie streaming platform.

-MovieStream streams both its own movies as well as external movies.
-So MovieStream is similar to companies like Netflix, Amazon Prime Video and HBO Max.
+MovieStream streams both its own movies as well as external movies (similar to Netflix, Amazon Prime Video and HBO Max).

 We will address two challenges:
 - Movie Recommendations: Which movies should MovieStream recommend to the users of its platform?